Master of Science in Mechanical Engineering

 In cases where these coursework requirements have not been met, applicants may be conditionally accepted and complete the necessary coursework as part of their graduate program of study.

-The School of Engineering also requires two letters of recommendation from persons familiar with the student’s previous academic work or professional accomplishments.
-Applicants whose preparatory education was principally in a language other than English must satisfy one of the following: a minimum score of 24/30 on the TOEFL writing section, an IELTS score of 7.0, or a Pearson Test of English score of 65 (if one of these are not satisfied, an applicant may be conditionally accepted but must complete SCI 614 within the first year of attendance at SF State).
-Graduate Record Exam (GRE) scores are not required but will be considered as part of the admissions package for applicants who wish to submit them.
+Applicants whose preparatory education was principally in a language other than English must satisfy one of the following: a minimum accepted score of 550 total on the paper-based test or 80 overall score on internet-based test, an IELTS score of 6.5, a Pearson Test of English (PTE) score of 59, or a Duolingo Graduate minimum of 120 (if one of these are not satisfied, an applicant may be conditionally accepted but must complete SCI 614 within the first year of attendance at SF State).

 Advancement to Candidacy